Diversity Recruitment and Your Company Brand

-In the race to bridge the skills gap and attract the most talented applicants, employers would be wise to consider some key factors: Not only will the next wave of entry-level workers will be the most highly educated and technologically skilled workforce ever, but they will also be the most culturally and ethnically diverse generation to enter the U.S. job market to date.
+In the race to bridge the skills gap and attract the most talented applicants, employers would be wise to develop a diversity recruitment policy.
+Not only will the next wave of entry-level workers will be the most highly educated and technologically skilled workforce ever, but they will also be the most culturally and ethnically diverse generation to enter the U.S. job market to date.

-If that wasn’t enough incentive to start implementing diversity recruitment practices to increase diversity, equity, and inclusion (DEI) at all levels, consider the most recent data from Monster:
+If that wasn’t enough incentive to make diversity, equity, and inclusion (DEI) a top priority in your company’s recruitment practices, consider the most recent data from Monster:

 - 86 percent of job seekers say they factor an employer’s reputation on DEI in their job search.